jsor/geokit/README.md

 ### Math

-A Math instance can be used to perform geographic calculations on LatLng and BoundingBox instances.
+A Math instance can be used to perform geographic calculations on Position and BoundingBox instances.

 The [World Geodetic System 1984](http://en.wikipedia.org/wiki/World_Geodetic_System)